-- Stuart-Bennett Hall has smoke detectors with Fire-Lite MS-9600 pull stations.
+• Stuart-Bennett Hall has smoke detectors with Fire-Lite MS-9600 pull stations.
 The control panel assists in locating the pull station that has been pulled.
-The hall is equipped with ABC fire extinguishers. - Mullinax Hall is equipped with a Faraday MPC 6000 fire alarm system with pull stations that are monitored 24/7 by AMC Monitoring.
-The hall is completely sprinkled.
-The hall is equipped with smoke detectors and fire extinguishers. - The North and South Apartments are equipped with smoke detectors and fire extinguishers.
-A pull station is located outside of the apartments. - Joiner-Hilson Hall is equipped with a Notifier NFS2-640/E fire alarm system with pull stations that are monitored 24/7 by AMC Monitoring.
-The hall is completely sprinkled.
-The hall is equipped with smoke detectors and fire extinguishers.
+The building is equipped with ABC fire extinguishers and is monitored 24/7 by Security Central Monitoring.

+- Mullinax Hall is equipped with a Faraday MPC 6000 fire alarm system with pull stations that are monitored 24/7 by Security Central Monitoring.
+The building is equipped with a complete fire suppression system.
+The building is also equipped with smoke detectors and fire extinguishers. - The North and South Apartments are equipped with Fire-Lite ES-200X fire alarm system, Monitored 24/7 by Security Central.
+Each apartment is equipped with smoke detectors and fire extinguishers.
+A pull station is located outside of each apartment. - Joiner-Hilson Hall is equipped with a Notifier NFS2-640/E fire alarm system with pull stations that are monitored 24/7 by Security Central Monitoring.
+The building is equipped with a complete fire suppression system.
+The building is also equipped with smoke detectors and fire extinguishers. - The Jericho Project is a collaboration between Southern Wesleyan University and local boards of disabilities and special needs.
+The Jericho Project houses both students special needs clients.
+The building is owned and operated by the Pickens County Board of Disabilities and Special Needs and all fire systems are maintained by the owner.
+The building is equipped with a complete fire suppression system and the fire system is monitored 24/7 by alarm monitoring.